Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 A video explanation of terrain population is in [Panda's Survival #22: End Crystal Generation.
 Time: 7:00](https://www.youtube.com/watch?v=EeobLrHkfYI&t=420s)

 Minecraft has procedural world generation, consisting of two steps.
-The first step is called "Generation" and happens as soon as the chunk is loaded for the first time.
+The first step is called *Chunk Generation* and happens as soon as the chunk is loaded for the first time.
-The second step is called "Terrain Population" and only occurs if the 2x2 grid of chunks consisting of the chunk and the chunks adjcaent to it in +x and +z direction are also loaded.
+The second step is called *Terrain Population* and only occurs if a 2x2 grid of chunks is loaded.
+When such a 2x2 grid of chunks is loaded, the chunk with the lowest x and z coordinates in the 2x2 grid immediately gets *populated*.

-Generation places in the overworld things like bedrock, dirt, grass, stone, in oceans water.
+Chunk Generation places in the overworld things like bedrock, dirt, grass, stone, in oceans water.
 Terrain population places things like trees, dungeons, ores, small caves and lakes, liquid pockets, and all structures, like strongholds, villages, mineshafts and so on.

 Chunks which have been generated but not yet populated are called unpopulated chunks.